sunlightlabs/django-mediasync/README.md

 When serving media in production, it is beneficial to combine JavaScript and CSS into single files.
 This reduces the number of connections the browser needs to make to the web server.
 Fewer connections can dramatically decrease page load times and reduce the server-side load.

-Joined files are specified in settings.py using the __MEDIASYNC\_JOINED__.
+Joined files are specified in the __MEDIASYNC__ dict using __JOINED__.
 This is a dict that maps individual media to an alias for the joined files.

-	MEDIASYNC_JOINED = {
+	'JOINED': {
-		'joined.css': ['reset.css','text.css'],
+		'styles/joined.css': ['styles/reset.css','styles/text.css'],
-		'joined.js': ['jquery.js','mediasync.js','processing.js'],
+		'scripts/joined.js': ['scripts/jquery.js','scripts/processing.js'],
-	}
+	},

-Files listed in __MEDIASYNC\_JOINED__ will be combined and pushed to S3 with the name of the alias.
+Files listed in __JOINED__ will be combined and pushed to S3 with the name of the alias.
 The individual CSS files will also be pushed to S3.
-Aliases must end in either .css or .js; mediasync will look for the source files in the appropriate directories based on the alias extension.
+Aliases must end in either .css or .js in order for the content-type to be set appropriately.

 The existing template tags may be used to refer to the joined media.
 Simply use the joined alias as the argument: